jettro/c3-angular-directive/README.md

 In the end you just need one file in your project: c3-angular.min.js

 ## Version History

+### 1.3
+Closed the following issues
+- 126: Merge request with tooltip documentation fix
+- 118: Zoom documentation
+- 88: Added example for using category labels on the x-axis with dynamic values
+- 100: Added the selections directive
+- 97: Problems with colors are fixed
+- 108: Added support for tooltip contents callback
+- 112: Fixed bug with numeric grid values
+- 125: Upgraded angular to 1.5 and c3 to 0.4.11

 ### 1.2
 - In issue 104 @AesSedai proposed more properties for the legend inset directive.
 These are now added.